-Without a doubt the most important question in the mind of women anticipating breast enlargement is what they will look like with a certain size implant.
+Without a doubt, the most important question in the mind of women anticipating breast enlargement is what they will look like with a certain size implant.
 And, therefore, the choice of implant size is critical to being happy with the final result of your surgery.
 I mean, let’s face it: that’s what it’s all about.
-So what’s the best way for you to make this decision?
+So how can you choose the right breast implant size for you?
 Glad you asked.

-Basically a photo of the patient is taken and is loaded into the system and images are generated to show what the chest (as in from the neck to the upper abdomen) will look like with different sized breast implants.
+Basically, a photo of the patient is taken and loaded into the system, and images are generated to show what the chest (as in from the neck to the upper abdomen) will look like with different-sized breast implants.
 However, the image is not a photo of you, but something between a diagram and an avatar.
 This is quite different from the imaging of the nose, where the actual photograph of the nose is changed.

 You Are Not An Avatar

 My feeling is that this type of imaging is not all that helpful in trying to figure out what size implant should be used.
 The reason for this is that it is very hard to translate the diagram/avatar to what you will really look like, and feel like.
 It’s just not very realistic and bordering on creepy-looking.
 Seeing yourself in our full-length mirror, moving around, and trying on different tops is actually much more helpful.
 So how can you do this?
 Again, glad you asked.
 (You did, didn’t you?)

 In a word, breast implant sizers.
 (Ok, 3 words)

 While decidedly low tech, we have been using sizers to help women find the best size breast implants for years.
 These are inserts of different sizes that can be placed in your bra to give you an idea of what your breasts will look like with different sizes of breast implants.
 The good thing about this is you can see what you will look like, not a diagram of what you will look like.
 You can try on different styles of tops (and many women will bring in several tops when working with sizers).